Skip to content

 from datetime import datetime, timezone

-@tool(description="Return the current ISO timestamp")
+@tool(description="Return current UTC timestamp")

 async def current_time() -> str: